Part 2 of 3

 expat retiree clients, consultants can identify countries with more favorable

-deviations regarding rental affordability or Income to Property Price ratios.
+deviations in rental affordability or income-to-property-price ratios.

 For foreign investors, countries with higher deviations in rental yields or